 LinkedIn Marketing for Workers’ Compensation Brokers: A 2025 Guide

 Workers’ compensation brokers have a wide range of tools to connect with current and potential clients.
-Yet, despite LinkedIn’s 234 million users in the U.S.and the fact that 80% of B2B leads generated on social media come from LinkedIn, many brokers, specializing in industries like transportation, manufacturing, and distribution, still underutilize the platform.
+Yet, despite LinkedIn’s 234 million users in the U.S.and the fact that 80% of B2B leads generated on social media come from LinkedIn, many insurance brokers, specializing in industries like transportation, manufacturing, and distribution, still underutilize the platform.

 Rethinking workers' comp: Adam Price on the Insurtech Leadership Podcast